naoxio/ukuvota/src/content/en/PrivacyPolicy.md

 ## 6. Limitation of Liability

-While we strive to protect the data you input into our tool, Evotico is not responsible for any loss of data.
+While we strive to protect the data you input into our tool, Ukuvota is not responsible for any loss of data.
 We recommend that users regularly back up their data to prevent any potential loss.

 ## 7. Updates to this Privacy Notice